Runs falls rises stumbles on from darkness into darkness

 Email Poem |

-Analysis and Comments on Runagate Runagate
+Comments, Analysis, and Meaning on Runagate Runagate

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Runagate Runagate here.